blob42/gosuki/docs/how-does-it-compare-to.md

 ### 🟡

 - **Tags**: GoSuki allows you to use tags even if the browser does not support tag based bookmarks such as Chrome/Chromium.
-- **Archival** is planned with Gosuki, in the meantime it can be achieved using custom scripts with [marktab](https://gosuki.net/docs/features/marktab-actions)
+- **Archiving** is currently relying on [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) with Gosuki.
+A native archival feature is planned in the future.